Awards & Jury

 The films presented at BILDRAUSCH are all worthy of awards in their own right.
 And yet film awards offer filmmakers financial support as well as the recognition they deserve.
 The Peter-Liechti-Wanderpreis and the short film prize are awarded by a jury.
 The public is invited to vote for their favourite.

-AWARDS FOR ARTISTIC ACHIEVEMENT AND SCREENPLAY
+AWARDS FOR ARTISTIC AUDACITY AND SCREENPLAY

 A tribute to having the courage to ‘go all out’